Marnia Lazreg

 Marnia Lazreg (January 10, 1941 – January 13, 2024) was an Algerian academic.
 Her work focused on women in the Muslim world, with a particular focus on Algeria.

 Early life

-Lazreg was born in Mostaganem, and grew up in colonial Algeria, raising by her mother, a homemaker, and her father, a dry goods seller.
+Lazreg was born in Mostaganem, and grew up in colonial Algeria, raised by her mother, a homemaker, and her father, a dry goods seller.
 As a child, she refused to wear a headscarf.
 Lazreg was able to attend a school for French children, and earned a French Baccalauréat in Philosophy and Mathematics in 1960, during the Algerian War of Independence.
 Following the war, her family moved to Algiers, where she worked for the city's municipal administration.

 She went on to receive a Licence-ès-Lettres in English Literature from the University of Algiers in 1966.
 After graduating, she began working for Sonatrach, and was sent to work at its New York office in 1967.
 While working in New York, she attended New York University, earning her master's degree in 1970 and her PhD in sociology in 1974.